 Looking to fill your kiddos bellies with wholesome food before heading out to collect candy for Halloween?
 Bring the fun with this Chicken Boo-dle soup!

 Enter: Chicken Boo-dle Soup.
 The fun, festive dinner is sure to win over your guys and ghouls while giving them a dose of ‘real’ food before the sugar hits.
-Follow my recipe for foolproof chicken noodle soup or use a short-cut by grabbing a rotisserie chicken, shredding it, and adding it to some chicken stock before adding come carrots, celery, and noodles.
+Follow my recipe for foolproof chicken noodle soup or use a short-cut by grabbing a rotisserie chicken, shredding it, and adding it to some chicken stock before adding some carrots, celery and cooking it all together until the carrots and celery are soft.

 Add ‘bat’ noodles to a bowl and pour hot soup on top of the noodles and enjoy!